Marshall Goodman: Long Beach Dub Allstars years: 1996–2002

-2002-present
+2002–present

 The Long Beach Dub Allstars broke up in 2002 and Goodman toured as the drummer for DreamWorks artist Jessy Moss in 2003.
 The band appeared in the film Win a Date with Tad Hamilton! in 2004.

-In 2008 Goodman remixed Good Charlotte’s song "Broken Hearts Parade" for their Greatest Remixes album with longtime collaborator and friend Michael Happoldt.
+In 2008 Goodman remixed Good Charlotte's song "Broken Hearts Parade" for their Greatest Remixes album with longtime collaborator and friend Michael Happoldt.
 Goodman and Happoldt also conducted the reunion of LBDA in 2012.

-2012: Goodman programmed drums and scratched on Slightly Stoopid’s album Top of the World and performed scratches live with band on numerous occasions in 2012 and 2013, including the Jimmy Kimmel Live!
+2012: Goodman programmed drums and scratched on Slightly Stoopid's album Top of the World and performed scratches live with band on numerous occasions in 2012 and 2013, including the Jimmy Kimmel Live!
 Show and the KROQ Almost Acoustic Christmas at the Gibson Amphitheatre.

 In November 2016, Goodman was elected city councilmember for the City of La Palma, California.

-In November 2018, Goodman was appointed Mayor of the City of La Palma, California for a term of two years expiring in December 2020.
+In November 2018, Goodman was appointed Mayor of the City of La Palma, California for a term of two years expiring in December 2024.

-Equipment

-Goodman is a Vic Firth artist and uses the following drumsticks: